 Umpqua Bank is a case in point – hiring talent in Portland, Oregon and Spokane, Washington, where the range of universities provides a talent pipeline.
 “We have a lot of decent recruiting areas,” Bailey says.

-But Procurement organisations get into their location strategy a lot quicker than they do their people strategy, Goyanes says.
-“I don’t think the leadership in a lot of organisations embraces the talent they have, connects them into the organisation in the right way, creates the strategic context in which they are doing a deal and helps them to understand how this deal threads through to earnings per share.
+But Procurement organizations get into their location strategy a lot quicker than they do their people strategy, Goyanes says.
+“I don’t think the leadership in a lot of organizations embraces the talent they have, connects them into the organization in the right way, creates the strategic context in which they are doing a deal and helps them to understand how this deal threads through to earnings per share.
 You certainly don’t need hundreds of people, but you need the right few.”

 Barclays International has focused on getting the right people by investing in learning and development for entry-level employees, and recruiting not on the basis of financial services experience, but diversity of experience.
 “You have got to have a mechanism to grow talent and progress people through their Sourcing and Procurement career,” Oriol says.
 “The unique part of what we do is that we can build experiences in a number of different verticals – financial, risk and control – and we have the opportunity to recruit for supplier management, taking people outside of the profession.”

 Financial services procurement has come a long way, successfully establishing itself as a value-added business function.
 As a next step, it should also look to other sectors – such as manufacturing – and strive to be at that level of effectiveness, says Goyanes.
 “The industrialization of the financial services sector is an ongoing issue,” he adds.
 “We are just not going to get the economic outcomes that we want unless we start adopting ideas and models from other industries.”